-To accomplish this Search will leverage its scalable breakthrough Direct Extraction Metallurgical Process (patent pending) and its highly accessible district-scale resources in SE Labrador to attract two important strategic partners; a strategic partner(s) to finance to a bankable feasibility study for development of its FOXTROT Resource, and an offtake partner whose long-term commitments will provide the stable income necessary to access capital financing for projects of this size.
+To accomplish this Search will leverage its scalable breakthrough Direct Extraction Metallurgical Process and its highly accessible district-scale resources in SE Labrador to attract two important strategic partners; a strategic partner(s) to finance to a bankable feasibility study for development of its Deep Fox and Foxtrot Resources, and an offtake partner whose long-term commitments will provide the stable income necessary Strategic / Joint Venture Partner to access capital financing for projects of this size.

-The Company will continue to advance the project to a Bankable Feasibility Study.
+The Company will continue to advance the two projects to a Bankable Feasibility Study.
 The near-term steps to accomplish this are discussed below: